-[Reporting period] REGION A REGION B TOTAL Number of employee es (head count / FTE) Number of permane nt employees (head count / FTI E) Number of temporar y employees (head count / FTE ) Number of non-guar anteed hours employees (head count / FTE) Number of full-time employees (head count / FTE) Number of part-time employees (head count / FTE) • -
+[Reporting period] REGION A REGION B TOTAL Number of employees (head co ount / FTE) Number of permanent employ ees (head count / FTE) Number of temporary employe ees (head count / FTE) Number of non-guaranteed hours employees (head count / FTE) Number of full-time employees (head count / FTE) Number of part-time employees (head count / FTE)

-- AR 56.
+- AR 58.
 The definitions of permanent, temporary, non-guaranteed hours, full-time, and part-time employees differ between countries.
 If the undertaking has employees in more than one country, it shall use the definitions as per the national laws of the countries where the employees are based to calculate country-level data.
 The country-level data shall then be added up to calculate total numbers, disregarding differences in national legal definitions.
 Non-guaranteed hours employees are employed by the undertaking without a guarantee of a minimum or fixed number of working hours.
-The employee may need to make themselves available for work as required, but the undertaking is not contractually obligated to offer the employees, employees with zero-hour contracts, and on-call employees are examples that fall under this category. - AR 57.
+The employee may need to make themselves available for work as required, but the undertaking is not contractually obligated to offer the employee a minimum or fixed number of working hours per day, week, or month.
+Casual employees, employees with zero-hour contracts, and on-call employees are examples that fall under this category. - AR 59.
 Reporting the number of employees at the end of the reporting period provides information for that point in time, without capturing fluctuations during the reporting period.
-Reporting these numbers in averages across the reporting period takes into account fluctuations during the reporting period. - AR 58.
+Reporting these numbers in averages across the reporting period takes into account fluctuations during the reporting period. - AR 60.
 Quantitative data, such as the number of temporary or part-time employees, is unlikely to be sufficient on its own.
 For example, a high proportion of temporary or part-time employees could indicate a lack of employment security for employees, but it could equally signal workplace flexibility when offered as a voluntary choice.
-For this reason, the undertaking is required to disclose contextual information to help information users interpret the data.
+For this reason, the undertaking is required to report contextual information to help information users interpret the data.
 The undertaking can explain the reasons for temporary employment.
 An example of such a reason is the recruitment of employees to undertake work on a temporary or seasonal project or event.
+Another example is the standard practice to offer a temporary contract (e.g., six months) to new employees before an offer of